nccgroup/ScoutSuite/README.md

 Scout2 will generate a number of JavaScript files that contain AWS configuration data stored as JSON payloads.
-Scout2 will also generate additional JavaScript files that contain potential security flaws and best practices violations will.
+Scout2 will also generate additional JavaScript files that contain potential security flaws and best practices violations.
 To review the configuration, simply open the report.html file in your browser.

 ## Advanced documentation